alwaleedsul/AI-Diploma-Program/Course 04/QUIZZES/Quiz_03_Classification.md

 - B) The most common class
 - C) The average of all features
 - D) The correlation between features

 ---

+### Question 5 (5 points)
+What is Random Forest?
+- A) A single decision tree with many branches
+- B) An ensemble method that combines multiple decision trees
+- C) A type of neural network
+- D) A clustering algorithm

+---

+### Question 6 (5 points)
+What is the main advantage of Random Forest over a single Decision Tree?
+- A) It's always faster
+- B) It reduces overfitting by combining multiple trees
+- C) It's easier to interpret
+- D) It doesn't require any hyperparameters

+---

+### Question 7 (5 points)
+How does K-Nearest Neighbors (KNN) classify a new data point?
+- A) It uses a sigmoid function
+- B) It finds the K nearest training examples and predicts the majority class
+- C) It builds a decision tree
+- D) It uses support vectors

+---